tomchang25/whisper-auto-transcribe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The tool is based on [OpenAI-whisper](https://github.com/openai/whisper), the latest project developed by OpenAI.

-For more details, you can check [this](https://cdn.openai.com/papers/whisper.pdf).

 ### Features:

 - Automatically generates subtitles for video or audio content